 Tick Tock.
 That's Escobar's free agency clock and it is ticking away dangerously.
-He's out of options and if he spends the entire year on the major league roster, he'll be right on the edge of being a Super-2 arbitration case.
+Escobar has now been on an MLB roster in 3 different years.
+He has played 125 games.
+He's out of options and approaching arbitration.
 If the Twins don't figure out what they have in Escobar this season, they'll never know.
 I'm not sure they can deal with that kind of regret.
 Regret is a powerful emotion.

 He's popular and beloved

 I found an article from Mike Berardino last March that has some really great Escobar-related quotes.
 I'll just share them without comment.

 Twins General Manager Terry Ryan: "He's a pretty good baseball player, it looks like to me," Ryan said.
 "He's got some energy.
 He can steal a base.
 He's all right."

 Former Twins reliever Luis Perdomo: "I don't like snakes, but I like Escobar," Perdomo says.
 "He's a pretty good guy, a funny guy.
 He's happy all the time, never angry."

 Also, we find out in that article that Escobar is close friends with the Guillen family.
 BONUS POINTS!